New PE programme launches at The Nest for home educated community | Norwich City Community Sports Foundation

 Story added: 11th November 2025

-With the number of home educated children in Norfolk rising, Norwich City Community Sports Foundation is launching a new physical education programme called Home Team at The Nest, which will take place every Monday between 11am-12pm.
+With the number of home educated children in Norfolk rising, Norwich City Community Sports Foundation is launching a new physical education programme at The Nest, which will take place every Monday between 11am-12pm.
 This initiative is designed to meet the growing demand for structured, high-quality physical activity tailored to home learners.

-The Home Team programme will officially begin in the New Year, though it will be introduced to families at Norfolk County Council’s Family Drop-In Event on Friday 14th November at The Nest.
+The programme will officially begin in the New Year, though it will be introduced to families at Norfolk County Council’s Family Drop-In Event on Friday 14th November at The Nest.
 Attendees will have the opportunity to meet our team and learn more about the offering in person.

-Home Team sessions will be available at £5 each, with the option to book a 12-week block for £60 (exclusive of booking fees).
+Sessions will be available at £5 each, with the option to book a 12-week block for £60 (exclusive of booking fees).
 You can confirm your place by booking on Abler below.

 Book here